AlexGordonGBS/timesheet-service/README.md

 ## Functionality

 <p> This is REST API for the timesheet maintenance of some fictious company.
 The following standard endpoints are implemented: </p>

    * ADD a new timesheet
    * EDIT an existing timesheet
    * DELETE an existing timesheet
    * display an existing timesheet by ID
    * display all timesheets
    * display all timesheet for the given client

-<p> Additionally one utility endpoint is implemented to load data from the given CSV file to the database. </p>
+<p> Additionally one utility endpoint is implemented: </p>
+   * LOAD data from the given CSV file to the database

 ## Business Rules